stronnag/mwptools/src/samples/set-test/README.md

 ## Other

 The author has been unable to experience any lost settings issue with multiple 100 iterations of these (well-behaved) tools

+The problem was later tracked down to a bug in the confgurator, not helped by less than strict protocol checking in the firmware.